-Old-age pension: The pension is calculated on the basis of 2.5% of the insured's average monthly wage in the last 2 years times the number of years of contributions.
+Old-age pension: The pension is based on 2.5% of the insured's average monthly earnings in the last 2 years multiplied by the number of years of contributions.

-The maximum pension is equal to 75% of the insured's average monthly wage in the last 2 years.
+The maximum pension is equal to 75% of the insured's average monthly earnings in the last 2 years.